 The Audience is Listening (Colossians 3:16-17)

 We’ve been talking about worship the past few weeks.
 We’ve talked about how God desires a relationship with us, to meet with us.
-We’ve talked about the primary reason to worship God: not for what it does for us, but primarily because God is worthy of our worship.
+We've discussed the main reason to worship God: not for what it does for us, but mainly because God is worthy of our worship.
 We’ve also looked at the fact that God does not want worship.
-Instead, he wants worshipers.
+He desires worshipers.
 He wants our hearts more than any external act of worship we could ever perform.

 Today, we’re going to finish off by looking at how we worship.
-I mentioned last week that all of life is worship -Sunday to Saturday.
+I mentioned last week that all life is worship — Sunday to Saturday.
 Colossians 3:17 says, “And whatever you do or say, let it be as a representative of the Lord Jesus, all the while giving thanks through him to God the Father.”
 Worship isn’t an event; it’s a way of living.
-It encompasses all of life.
+It encompasses all life.

 This setup has some advantages.
 It’s easy to come, or to invite somebody new, without feeling threatened.
 But it also presents some challenges.
 It’s not wrong, but we need to be aware that we’re losing something, especially as it relates to worship.
 When we say, “The audience is listening” in most churches, we think of those who are sitting in the pews or rows of chairs facing the front.
 But you are not the audience of worship.
 God is the audience, and he is listening.
 Rather than sitting as spectators, you are the participants in worship, and God is the one who is watching.
 Worship is about participation.